strainer/barsort/readme.md

 Barsort
 =======

-Possibly the fastest general purpose and stable numeric sort function on NPM.
-Specialised to work on numeric input only (integers and reals).
+A very fast general purpose and stable numeric sort, specialised to work on numeric input only (integers and reals) and return a sort index.

 Barsort utilises a specialised algorithm similar to 'counting sort' which was made to place array elements into groups of equal size with similar magnitudes.
 It is combined here with tweaked insert and merge sorts, and with edge case processing to create a very fast numeric sort.

-Testing across a large range of possible input distributions and sizes shows barsort is many times faster than nodes native sort and faster in most cases than a profficient javascript implementation of Pythons optimised 'Timsort' - which is for numeric input the next fastest sorting module on npm.
+Testing across a large range of possible input distributions and sizes shows barsort is many times faster than node 2016's native sort and very competitive with a proficient javascript implementation of Pythons optimised 'Timsort' - which is for numeric input the next fastest sorting module on npm.

 Usage
 -----